 - Sengupta, Sanchayan.Does cultural value orientation really moderate justice perceptions of service recovery in the online medium?, Doctoral Colloquium- International Marketing Trends Conference, Paris, January 2015.

 - Watts, George (2013).
 Haute-coffee: communication and movement between a commodity exchange and a high-end aesthetic market, 29th EGOS Colloquium, Montreal.

-- Bachelor’s degree or higher (a Master degree is a plus).
-European students can apply after their Bachelor or after their first year of Master.
+- Bachelor’s degree or higher (Master’s degree preferred).
+European students can apply after their Bachelor's degree or after their first year of Master's studies.

-- Applicants holding a Master in Research are welcome to apply and, depending on their past training, may gain exemption from certain courses.
+- Applicants with a Master’s in Research are welcome to apply and, depending on their previous training, may be exempt from certain courses.

-To send your TOEFL score via ETS: use code number 7905 assigned to Grenoble Ecole de Management-Doctoral School
+- TOEFL,TOEIC and IELTS scores for non-native English speakers (test date less than five years ago).
+No score required for candidates who hold a degree from an English-speaking institution.
+To send your TOEFL score via ETS: use the code number 7905 assigned to Grenoble Ecole de Management-Doctoral School.

 Ms. Nadege Friess